cristian-guerrero/legion-go-tricks/README.md

 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
   - If you see the Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
 You can leave the controllers attached when you do this.
   - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller
+    - if you still have a controller issue, reorder the controller from player 2 to player 1 in the QAM. sometimes it registers as player 2 even when no other controller is attached
 - Nobara 39 - bug where controller doesn't work after a clean install or upgrade from Nobara 38.
   - fix:
     - run this script on Desktop mode